baeddavid/colors/README.md

 # Tic Tac Toe
 ## A Tic Tac Toe game made in HTML/CSS/JS.

+## Design:

+* I was inspired by the Colors Youtube channel where musicians sing in a room with muted colors.

+* Removed the grid line, replacing it with a grid gap instead, to make it seem like the board is "built" into the background.

+* X and O are disabled by default.
+I believe that with the overall color-based theme of the game, it was better to have tiles change to different shades.
+X and O can be enabled by uncommenting the `innerHTML` lines.

 ### Features:
 * Cyan Color Theme: Easy on the eyes
 * Win/Loss/Tie Game Logic